 Usually, we’re reliant on the thoughts and emotions circling our heads, but this is something different, it gives us an objective measurement of something that had always been so subjective.

 Want to learn more about neurofeedback brainwave training for peak cognitive performance?
-Download our Flow Neurofeedback Guide.
+Download our Flow Meditation Guide.